khyrenz/parseusbs/README.md

   NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\MountPoints2

-*Dependencies:  *
+**Dependencies:**
   pip3 install regipy

-*Limitations:  *
+**Limitations:**
   Does not clean dirty hives - please play back transaction logs before running this tool

-*Usage:  *
+**Usage:**
   parseUSBs.py <options>

   Options:
 	-h 		          	Print this help message
 	-s    <SYSTEM hive>
 	-w    <SOFTWARE hive>	 	- This argument is optional.
 If omitted, some drive letters and volumes names may be missing in the output
 	-u    <NTUSER.dat hive> 	- This argument is optional & multiple can be provided.
 If omitted, connections to user accounts won\'t be made
 	-o    <csv|keyval>		Output to either CSV or key-value pair format.
 Default is key-value pairs

-*Example:  *
+**Example Usage:**
     python3 parseUSBs.py -s SYSTEM -w SOFTWARE -u NTUSER1.DAT -u NTUSER2.DAT